BersisSe/feather/README.md

         feather::MiddlewareResult::Next
       }),
     );
-    // Check the JWT Example for more complete version! app.listen("127.0.0.1:8080")
+    // Check the JWT Example for a more complete version! app.listen("127.0.0.1:8080")
 }
 ```